Al-Alim

 Patroness of cyclists, Magreglio, near Lake Como.

 A cheap hostel in Macedonia’s Ohrid lake after an exhausting cycling day.
 You watch in your phone a documentary about Charlemagne’s clepsydra.
 A water clock sent by Harun Ar-Rashid, the Abbasid Caliph of Baghdad in the early ninth century, as a diplomatic gift to the Frankish emperor.
 Every hour, one of twelve small doors opens and releases little spheres.
 The balls fall into a brass drum sounding the hour like a modern bell tower.
 At the twelfth hour a mounted horseman appears and closes the doors.
 This technical wonder was received with suspicion at the royal court.
 It was considered as a mysterious conspiracy by the King of the Saracens.
-It was said it a work of the devil and consequently discarded.
+It was said it was a work of the devil and consequently discarded.

 Comments